API Reference

 async interpolate(start, end, *, duration, step=0, transition=<function Clock._linear>) AsyncIterator

-An alias for interpolate_scalar().
+An alias of interpolate_scalar().

 Added in version 0.5.2.